 The American Bar Association (ABA) writes that “[r]elatively few lawsuits every go through the full range of procedures and all the way to trial.”
 In fact, the American Judges Association estimates that roughly 97% of civil cases settle or are resolved without a trial.
 This is particularly true of personal injury matters involving car accidents, slip and falls, trucking wrecks, dog bites, and other types of serious bodily harm cases.
 But while settling a case means that your claim has been resolved and cannot (except in exceptionally rare circumstances) be re-opened, that is not the end of the process.
 Several individuals or businesses from the time of your injury until you get your check in hand need to be compensated.
-Our personal injury lawyer at The Law Offices of Prosper Shaked in Florida explain this process so you know what to expect.
+Our personal injury lawyer at Prosper Shaked Accident Injury Attorneys PA in Florida explains this process so you know what to expect.
 If you have any questions, please do not hesitate to ask our knowledgeable team.

 Agreeing to Settle Your Case